USING DRONES TO RECOVER BIPOC HISTORY

 San Diego County became the home of numerous Black pioneers post-enslavement as a result of the California Gold Rush.
 The 2022-2023 program gives young women ages 16-19 the opportunity to work with innovative leaders in technology, LiDAR-enhanced drones, and other advanced geospatial technology to learn more about how they lived and died.
 This active learning experience includes teaching the fundamentals of entrepreneurship to further empower participants to become technology pioneers.

 This cohort of young women from San Diego are mapping historical sites significant in BIPOC California history.
-The pictures and video will be used to create exhibits for our virtual BIPOC history museum, We The People Museum, coming in July 2023.
+The pictures and video will be used to create exhibits for our virtual BIPOC history museum, We The People Museum, coming soon.
 Additionally, participants receive a monthly $250 stipend as part of a workforce development initiative.

 2022-2023 SITES TO BE EXPLORED